 That said, I learned several things from the exercise, and still have ideas about how I might want to express the theme -- just not that way!
 Instead, I've selected a piece I made a bit less than a year ago now, that I think will fill the bill.
 My Daughter the Photographer is coming for a short visit in a few weeks, and I'll have it ready for her to photograph then.

-the Under $100 Art Market, sponsored by the City of Lacombe to raise art awareness and some more funds for the Arts Endowment Fund.
+She's coming because she's putting some of her work in the Under $100 Art Market, sponsored by the City of Lacombe to raise art awareness and some more funds for the Arts Endowment Fund.
 This event runs the evening of November 21 and all the next day, in concert with the Light Up the Night Festival.
 It's the first time the arts community has done such a sale, and we're hoping it works out well for all concerned.
 I too am participating -- I'll have 10 minis in the sale, and will be working the cash register the evening of the 21st.
 It's a delight to be showing my work in the same place as my daughter -- something we've not done for several years.
 And I hope our pieces sell well and make lovely Christmas gifts!

 While I'm allowing new ideas to percolate (I continue to take photos of the almost-winter countryside, with new work in mind), I'm steadily working on those quilts I mentioned for the family of Syrian refugees our church is co-sponsoring.
 This -- as I know I've mentioned -- is a trio: mother, teen-aged son and ten-year-old daughter -- who are coming to join the family that's already here.
 I've finished a 60" square string quilt-as-you-go throw for the boy: